Knightly Musings: Amazon’s The Lord of the Rings: The Rings of Power Is An Expensive Lesson In Bad Writing

 The writers behind the Rings of Power seemed to have forgotten what makes a great story and especially what makes great television.
 It’s bad enough that they wanted to create their own story within someone else’s work.
 Bad enough they talked a big game only to fail in the delivery when it comes to the story and even the dialogue.
 It is even worse when they recycle great lines from the books and insert them into their show to try and drum up reactions from the fan.
 Then they, and Amazon, show how pathetic they are by calling people racists who are providing genuine criticism of a failing project (this narrative pushed by shill corporate media such as NPR, USA Today, Reuters, Screenrant, NBC News, and many others).

-Amazon knows it has a failure on its hands.
+Amazon knows it has a failure and a big flop on its hands.
 Why else would Amazon, which owns IMDB, manipulate the review scores to make the show appear to be liked and well-received.
 That Amazon wouldn’t allow reviews to be posted for the first three days after the show aired.
 It’s exceptionally bad that the Tolkien fans they are calling racist are the same ones who are enjoying HBO’s House of the Dragon which is crushing Rings of Power.
 That as the ratings are starting to show, are turning out to be pretty bad.

 So to the cast and crew of Amazon’s The Rings of Power, I would like to tell you that Tolkien fans are not racist.
 You are just retarded and lacking in talent.
 That is why Amazon’s The Lord of the Rings: The Rings of Power will be remembered as an expensive lesson in bad writing.